 Gear You’ll Want Nearby

 You don’t need the fanciest camera on the market.
 But a little prep goes a long way.
-Here’s what helps:
+Here’s what helps, especially if you’re planning to capture both the landscape and the Moon’s glow against the morning light:

 - DSLR or mirrorless camera